SJT and EPM removed from Foundation Programme allocation process from 2024 - what it means for you

 Yet another change has been confirmed to how junior doctors will be given their jobs from 2024 onwards, so if you're a 4th-year medical student or earlier, listen up!
 The UK Foundation Programme Office (UKFPO) announced that the four UK statutory education bodies have agreed on a computer-generated ranking and the removal of the need to sit the Situational Judgment Tests (SJT) for 2024 medical graduates and beyond.

-At present applicants are ranked based on a combination of their Educational Performance Measure score (based on how well you've done in your respective medical school exams) and a Situational Judgement Test score, with the highest-ranking applicants being allocated their preferred foundation school first.
+Prior to this change, UK applicants were ranked based on a combination of their Educational Performance Measure score (based on how well you've done in your respective medical school exams) and a Situational Judgement Test score, with the highest-ranking applicants being allocated their preferred foundation school first.

 The new Preference Informed Allocation (PIA) system is where applicants will not take the SJT and will not be ranked by medical schools.
 They will instead be given a ranking that is computer-generated (via the Oriel System) and based on NO meritocratic assessment so it should not be associated with any differential attainment according to protected characteristics.